ElementAstro/atom-docs/src/content/docs/en/function/type_info.md

 ---
-title: TypeInfo Class Documentation
+title: TypeInfo
-description: Comprehensive documentation for the TypeInfo class in the atom::meta namespace, including methods for type introspection, type registration, and usage examples for runtime type information in C++.
+description: Comprehensive for the TypeInfo class in the atom::meta namespace, including methods for type introspection, type registration, and usage examples for runtime type information in C++.
 ---

-# TypeInfo Class and Related Utilities Documentation

-This document provides a comprehensive guide to the `TypeInfo` class and its associated utilities in the `atom::meta` namespace.
-These tools are designed to enhance type handling and provide rich type information at runtime in C++ applications.

 ## Table of Contents